CarnoZhao/GAIIC-Track1/README.md

     └── optimizer.py
 ```

+### Solution Idea

+1. Visual-Bert was used to integrated multi-modality infomation, followed by a multi head MLP classifier for 13 binary classification task

+2. Multiple augmentations were designed for robust training, including `        `

+3. Model ensembling gave a good result

 ### Run

 1. Run `data.ipynb` cell by cell, and make sure you specify `"preliminary_test(A or B).txt"` correctly for test set of different rounds.